 There are other apprenticeships and trainee schemes available, depending on your interests, including level 5 construction management in sustainability, trainee environmental practitioner degrees, and health, safety and sustainability apprentice programmes.

 ENVIRONMENTAL AND SUSTAINABILITY APPRENTICESHIPS

 Whatever career path you decide to follow, an apprenticeship can be a great way to get into the sustainable jobs sector.
 Take a look at the website of the Society for the Environment to find out about some of the related apprenticeships available in this sector, or check out the relevant pages of Indeed.com.
 Alternatively, use your favourite search engine to browse for more.

 Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website and is at level 3 or above.
 For full details of how to make the most of your ELC, refer to the in-depth features elsewhere on this website.

 Aside from the fact that you may be motivated by personal beliefs and interests to pursue a career in sustainability, ensuring you are earning a sufficient amount to live is also a priority.
 We again scoured Indeed and discovered the average salary in 2020 for working within this industry is £40,323.

 Further research revealed that those starting out on their careers in a job such as sustainability consultancy can command a starting salary of around £25,000 per year, increasing to around £60,000 for senior consultants.
 As for climate change analysts, the average salary in the UK is £36,000, potentially increasing to £60,000.

-So, if you are seeking to turn your concern for the environment into a full-time career, there are many jobs out there that will help you do just that.
+If you are seeking to turn your concern for the environment into a full-time career, there are many jobs out there that will help you do just that.
 Time to start looking for your next job in the sustainability sector …